ghovax/ghovax.github.io/posts/anki-levels-extension/index.md

 - `entrypoints/background.ts` → background service worker
 - `entrypoints/content.ts` → content script
-- `entrypoints/popup/` → popup UI (HTML + TypeScript)

 TypeScript compilation, bundling, and output directory management are all handled automatically.
 Development mode (`npm run dev`) watches for changes and rebuilds instantly.
 This made iteration fast, I could modify the highlighting algorithm and see results immediately without manual reloading.

-The permissions are minimal. `storage` is needed for saving the deck name configuration. `tabs` is needed to reload the active tab after changing settings.
+The permissions are minimal. `storage` is needed for IndexedDB caching.
 Notably, I don't request broad permissions like `<all_urls>` for the background script.
-Only the content script runs on pages, and it only needs `storage` to communicate with the background script.
+Only the content script runs on pages, and it communicates with the background script through message passing.

 # Real-World Usage and Lessons Learned